weintraubje/weintraubje.github.io/_pages/about.md

 What else do I do?
 ======
-Right now I'm trying to learn French from Duolingo.
+Right now I'm trying to learn French from Duolingo
+* Right now I'm ~50% of the way through the course
+* French is hard

+In my free time, I like to go biking, play tennis, or go running.

 If you want to reach out to me
 ======